MrDurvesh11/Odyssey_Of_Code_Hackathon/rfp-analyzer/README.md

 1. Upload your company data document (PDF/DOCX)
 2. Upload the RFP document you want to analyze (PDF/DOCX)
 3. Click "Run Comprehensive Analysis"
+4. Check the "Deal-Breakers" tab first to identify any critical issues
+5. Review mandatory criteria to ensure your company qualifies
-4. Navigate through the tabs to view different aspects of the analysis
+6. Navigate through other tabs to view detailed analyses
-5. Use the "Ask RFP Agent" tab to ask specific questions
+7. Use the "Ask RFP Agent" tab to ask specific questions

 ## Model Information